rockman007372/Obsidian-Vault/Network Edge vs Network Core.md

 ## Network Core

-On the other hand, the network core refers to the part of the network that provides high-speed connectivity between different parts of the network, such as data centers, **servers**, and backbone networks.
+On the other hand, the network core refers to the part of the network that **provides high-speed connectivity between different parts of the network**, such as data centers, **servers**, and backbone networks.

 It typically includes high-speed **routers**, **switches**, and other networking devices that connect different parts of the network and ensure fast and reliable data transmission.